A sustainable life-cycle approach to designing pavements

 We also investigate how best to reuse existing materials and carefully consider which new materials to add to, or use as substitute for, traditional materials.

-Where pavement upgrades or extensions may previously have involved removing existing bitumen and replacing it with the same amount of new product, we now can re-use old bitumen and combine it with certain aggregates to create what is essentially a recycled pavement.
-Polymers, plastics, glass, certain types of grass, and other solid waste material now come into play.
+Where pavement upgrades or extensions may previously have involved removing existing asphalt layers and replacing it with the same amount of new product, we now can re-use the old asphalt planings and combine it with certain new materials to create what is essentially a recycled pavement layer.
+Polymers, plastics, glass, and other solid waste material now come into play.

 Tailoring design to suit individual needs